 Here’s a free road trip packing list printable so you don’t forget anything before you leave!
 What to bring on a road trip with kids and how to make your trip more fun!
-Believe me we have forgotten essentials on vacation and it’s no fun.
+Believe me this vacation packing list has come in handy.
 This road trip checklist has helped immensely and I use it to pack every time now.

 We LOVE going on road trips each year.
 Visiting National Parks are our favorite places to go hiking!
 To make things a bit easier we made this road trip packing list so we didn’t forget a thing.
 Hopefully this helps you in your planning too!
-This and many other family travel resources are listed on our road trip blog post for you to enjoy. 😉 This is a sponsored conversation written by me on behalf of Banana Boat® and OFF!®. (originally published 6/16)
+This and many other family travel resources are listed on our road trip blog post for you to enjoy. 😉 This is a sponsored conversation written by me on behalf of Banana Boat and OFF!. (originally published 6/16, affiliate links present)